A Table Full Of Joy

 • Make-ahead: If making these potatoes several days before and refrigerating them, allow them to come to room temperature before baking.

-• Heating: Check the center of the potatoes starting around the 35-minute mark to see if heated through.
+• Heating: Check the center of the potatoes starting around the 35-minute mark to see if they are heated through.

 • Leftovers: Store any leftovers in the fridge and reheat in the microwave or the oven.